HAPPYS1NGH/JavaScript-Fundamentals/README.md

 const randomNumber = (Math.random() * 75) + 25;
 The actual number here will include values after the decimal point, like 81.00635445515044.
 We'll learn in the next stage how to trim those values to make it an integer.

-Floor
-The function will round a number down to the nearest integer.
+Floor -> The function will round a number down to the nearest integer.
 For example if we had the number, 2.9999, the function will round this input down to 2.

 ## Conditionals

+if -> when you need to branch based on a condition.

+Operator === -> The === operator is commonly referred to as the strict equality operator.
+It compares two values and evaluates to true if they are equal.

+Operator ==! -> !== or the strict inequality operator will evaluate to true if the two values are not equal.

+Else ->The else statement runs only if the if condition is not true.

+Greater/ Less Than Operators -> The > and < will evaluate to false if the operands are equal

+Greater/Less than equal to Operator -> Unlike the > and < operators, both >= and <= will evaluate to true when the operands are equal.

+Else if -> It is used to Choose between more than two conditions and if the condition does not match the else statement is executed .